 - Allow the cornbread to cool completely (overnight in the fridge is fine) before cutting into cubes to make the salad.

-- Heat the butter in a cast iron or non-stick skillet over medium heat, and when it's hot, add the cornbread cubes, a few at a time, and allow them to get browned on all sides.
+- Heat the butter in a cast iron or non-stick skillet over medium heat.
+When it's hot, add the cornbread cubes, a few at a time, and allow them to get browned on all sides.
 Set aside.

 - Whisk together the dressing ingredients.